buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeCapacitor.md

+# Pset_ElectricFlowStorageDeviceTypeCapacitor

 Properties of capacitors.
 The property set can be used by the predefined type CAPACITOR of IfcElectricFlowStorageDevice.
 <!-- end of short definition -->